axlwolf/webnaser/memory-bank/grav_migration_plan.md

-# Migration Plan for Grupo Naser Website (Grav CMS)
+# Migration Plan for Grupo Naser Website Using Grav CMS

-This document outlines the migration plan for the Grupo Naser website from its current static HTML structure to **Grav CMS**, a modern flat-file Content Management System (CMS) built on PHP.
+This document outlines a migration plan for the Grupo Naser website from its current static HTML structure to **Grav**, a modern flat-file Content Management System (CMS) built on PHP.
 Grav was selected by the client (https://getgrav.org/) for its simplicity, performance, and compatibility with their existing server infrastructure, which does not support more complex deployments like Next.js.
 This plan ensures the website retains its visual identity and content while leveraging Grav's ease of use for content management.
-The previously developed Next.js approach remains preserved for potential use when infrastructure upgrades occur next year.

 ## Objectives